18-038-MEL-CS/Query-based-system-adapted-for-Genomics-and-similar-purposes/README.md

 block_genesis <- hash_block(block_genesis)
 ```

-We define a function to hash a newly created block before its added to the blockchain.
+We define a function to hash a newly created block before it is added to the blockchain.

 #####**6.15: Hash_block()**
-The Hash_block() function is, as its name suggests, used to hash a block after its created.
+The Hash_block() function is, as its name suggests, used to hash a block after it is created.
 The function takes in a newly created block as input.
 It then creates a unique hash by combining the identity, data and previous_hash parameters of the block into an array and hashing this array using both the sha256 Hash algorithm as well as the R digest() function obtained from the digest package in R. It then stores this created hash in a newly generated parameter of the block named "new_hash".
 The block, now containing its own hash, is then designated as output of the Hash_block function.

 ```
 hash_block <- function(block){